3.8 Development of entrepreneurship competence

 Exploring Enterprise: A resource to enhance the teaching & learning of enterprise in 2nd level schools is a resource developed by the County and City Enterprise Boards, in association with the Second Level Support Service.
 It is a DVD with eight case studies of entrepreneurship and an accompanying ‘Teacher Resource Book’.
 Exploring Enterprise is designed to enhance the teaching and learning of entrepreneurship in second level schools.
 The resource is aimed primarily at students participating in Enterprise Modules within Senior Cycle Programmes including Transition Year, Leaving Certificate Applied, the Leaving Certificate Vocational Programme and students following Leaving Certificate Business.

 The Skills Summary Guide for Youth Work Organisations (2019) was created by the National youth Council of Ireland, Accenture and SpunOut.ie, and funded by the Department of Children, Equality, Disability, Integration and Youth.
-The guide aims is to equip the significant adults in the lives of young people (particularly youth works) to build their understanding of Skills Summary and thereby provide a basis for introducing this tool to young people who might benefit from it.
+The guide aims are to equip the significant adults in the lives of young people (particularly youth works) to build their understanding of Skills Summary and thereby provide a basis for introducing this tool to young people who might benefit from it.
 The Skills Summary is based around 12 transferable skills, one of which is entrepreneurship.